MichaelBurge/michaelburge.github.io/_posts/2018-02-02-rokos-ransomware.markdown

 Arguments are assumed to be `uint256` unless given explicit types, which may relate to the Typed Racket proposal as well.

-By moving the ABI into a macro, this allows advanced users to experiment with alternative ABIs without needing to hack onto the compiler core.
+By moving the ABI into a macro, this allows advanced users to experiment with alternative ABIs without needing to make invasive changes to the compiler.
 Simply use a different macro!

 ### Modules